 - Scrapes, cuts and lacerations: Loose items in a car become airborne in a collision and become projectiles thrown about the car.
 These items can come in contact with your body and cause lacerations.
 These items can prove to be very dangerous in a car crash.

-- Chest injuries: Even if a vehicle’s occupant is wearing a seatbelt, they still can experience bruising, contusions, broken ribs and internal injuries.
+- Chest injuries: Even if a vehicle’s occupant is wearing a seatbelt, they still can experience bruising, contusions, broken ribs and internal bleeding injuries.
 These injuries happen when the driver’s chest hits the steering wheel or the occupant’s forward momentum is halted by the seat belt.

 - Arm and leg injuries: Especially in a side-impact crash, a driver or passenger’s limbs may be thrown against the door, sometimes with a great deal of force.
 This could result in bruising, scrapes or sprains and also can cause broken bones.